Continuing Education Courses > Mobilization of Visceral Fascia: The Reproductive System of Men and Women

-1. Complete review of the osteopathic theories of fascial release and all structures of the urinary system covered in level 1.
+1. Complete review of the osteopathic theories of fascial mobilization

-2. Cite potential causes for development of restrictions in the connective tissue of visceral structures of the reproductive system and peripheral pelvic nerves.
+4. Cite potential causes for development of restrictions in the connective tissue of visceral structures of the reproductive system and potential causes of lymphatic congestion.

-4. Identify visceral structures with relation to the reproductive system via external as well as internal vaginal and anal landmarks.
+5. Identify specific visceral structures with relation to the reproductive system via external as well as internal vaginal and anal landmarks

-6. Recognize abnormal tissue mobility and motility of visceral and neural structures within the male and female reproductive system.
+6. Recognize abnormal tissue mobility of visceral structures within the male and female reproductive system

-7. Apply the technique of three-dimensional fascial release to visceral and neural structures; utilizing external body and internal vaginal and anal approaches.
+7. Apply the technique of three-dimensional fascial mobilization to visceral structures, utilizing external body and internal vaginal and anal approaches

-8. Recognize and treat fascial restrictions within the pelvis as it relates to symptoms of pain, dysfunctional voiding and defecation for the male and female patient.
+8. Treat basic lymphatic congestion within the pelvis, as it relates to symptoms of pelvic pain and dysfunction for the male and female patient

-9. Implement fascial release techniques into a comprehensive treatment program for the patient with varied urologic and gynecologic diagnoses to include prostadynia, dysmenorrhea, anorgasmia, mechanical infertility, dyspareunia, pudendal neuralgia, and pelvic pain as they relate to physical therapy.
+9. Implement visceral fascia mobilization techniques into a comprehensive treatment program for the patient with varied pelvic health diagnoses to include pelvic girdle pain, prostadynia, dysmenorrhea, anorgasmia, mechanical infertility, dyspareunia, and pelvic/abdominal pain as they relate to physical therapy practice

 We always want to hear from those interested in hosting our courses.
 We work with healthcare organizations of all types, sizes, and locations.
 Please, Contact us about Hosting Mobilization of Visceral Fascia: The Reproductive System of Men and Women or any other course!